 Bones are another safety concern when it comes to raw food diets.
 Some small whole bones or pieces of bones can cause complications such as gastrointestinal obstructions, oral injuries, and airway obstructions.
 If animal bones are included in your cat's raw food diet, they should be ground up well.

 Complete and Balanced Raw Food Diets

 One of the biggest mistakes owners make with raw food diets is not making sure the diet is complete and balanced.
 Some people just feed "all meat and bones" or a wide variety of meats without actually paying attention to the calorie, fat, protein, and nutrient content.
 Do not assume your cat is getting everything needed for good health by simply feeding "as much meat as desired."
 Over time, an incomplete diet can lead to serious health problems for your cat.

 When developing your cat's raw diet, consult with your veterinarian about recipes that offer complete and balanced nutrition for your cat.
 Know that many vets will not recommend raw diets due to the risks involved.
 If you feel strongly about trying a raw diet and your vet is not flexible at all about raw diets, seek out a veterinarian who is experienced with raw diets.
-Better yet, find a veterinary nutritionist.
+Better yet, find a veterinary nutritionist with raw diet experience.